 Owl Template

 I love owl crafts because they’re one that you can easily adapt across the seasons.
-We tend to do more brown coloured crafts in autumn for barn owls and tawny owls but you can also use them for snowy owl crafts which tend to be more popular in winter.
+We tend to do more brown coloured crafts in fall for barn owls and tawny owls but you can also use them for snowy owl crafts which tend to be more popular in winter.

 Also if your children are Harry Potter fans (and we very much are) then you can use these to make Harry’s owl Hedwig, Ron’s owl Pigwidgeon or Malfoy’s owl.
-Whatever get’s your kids interested eh!
+Whatever gets your kids interested eh!

 As usual I’ve shared a few ideas for owl crafts and activities that you could use these templates for and I’m sure you’ll come up with a few more yourself.

-You can get your free owl template at the end of this page when you subscribe to the Crafts on Sea newsletter don’t worry we don’t send spam and you can unsubscribe whenever you like.
+You can get your free owl template at the end of this page when you subscribe to the Crafts on Sea newsletter – don’t worry we don’t send spam and you can unsubscribe whenever you like.

 Owl Crafts Ideas

 Cotton Wool: Use this template to make a snowy owl craft!
 Use the basic template and then glue on cotton wool over the body.
-You could use milk bottle lids for the eyes or draw the eyes and beak onto card before cutting and gluing these on.
+You could use milk bottle lids for the eyes or draw the eyes and beak onto cardstock before cutting and gluing these on.

 Toilet roll painting: We’ve printed the feathers for this toilet roll owl craft using this printable and paper rolls.